 So where does that leave me in all of this?
 I’m a Keeper.
 I’m keeping my kids artwork, neatly organized of course, because that’s what feels right.
 Now obviously I can’t keep it all, but if I come up with a good enough system I feel like I can satisfy my need to hold on without turning into a hoarder.

 At least now I feel better knowing that my attachment to my kids’ artwork isn’t irrational.
-There are legitimate explanations for why we hold on to things.
+There are legitimate explanations for why I hold on to it.
 If as a mom I’m going to feel guilt regardless of what I do, I’m fine with keeping my sentimental clutter.
+I’ve made peace with the fact that it’s not an unreasonable amount of stuff to keep.

 My advice to anyone trying to avoid organizing sentimental clutter is to tackle it at your own pace but also, if you can, identify why you’re avoiding it.
 This may help you figure out if the items represent some deeper emotional attachment to a loved one or memory.
 In which case you’ll be able to deal with those emotions and hopefully move forward either by keeping or discarding.
 But at least you’ll understand why you made your choice.